-A trip set up by Imaginative Traveller for Colchester Zoo to bring visitors to their UmPhafa Private Nature Reserve in KwaZulu Natal has helped raise over £2,000 for charity Action for the Wild.
-This will help fund Field Rangers and vital research equipment.
+A trip set up by Imaginative Traveller for Colchester Zoo to bring visitors to their UmPhafa Private Nature Reserve in KwaZulu Natal has helped raise over £2,000 for its charity Action for the Wild.
+This donation by Imaginative Traveller will help fund Field Rangers and vital research equipment for the reserve.
 The rangers play a crucial role in assisting with security as well as monitoring high priority species and the equipment in the form of one GPS and camera traps which will provide an insight into species' movements around the reserve.

-The trip which was put together by Imaginative Traveller takes in South Africa and Swaziland and spent time at Kruger as well as Colchester Zoo's reserve.
-Those on the tour had the exclusive chance to see how it operates and met the team and drove through thebush to spot some of the amazing animals that have been introduced to the area.
+The trip which was put together by Imaginative Traveller's Tailor Made team took in South Africa and Swaziland and spent time at the Kruger reserve as well as the UmPhafa reserve.
+Those on the tour had the exclusive chance to see how it operated and met the team and drove through the bush to spot some of the amazing animals that have been introduced to the area.